MMosley502/LEGUP/Short-Truth-Table-Tutorial.md

 ## Contradiction rules

 ### Contradicting 'And'

+Use this rule to end a line of reasoning if the value of the 'And' is incorrect based on the surronding expressions

 ### Contradicting 'Variable'

+Use this rule to end a line of reasoning if the value a variable in two locations has two different states

 ### Contradicting 'Bicondtional'

+Use this rule to end a line of reasoning if the value of the 'Bicondtional' is incorrect based on the surronding expressions

 ### Contradicting 'Condtional'

+Use this rule to end a line of reasoning if the value of the 'Condtional' is incorrect based on the surronding expressions

 ### Contradicting 'Negation'

+Use this rule to end a line of reasoning if the value of the 'Not' is incorrect based on the surronding expression

 ### Contradicting 'Or'

+Use this rule to end a line of reasoning if the value of the 'Or' is incorrect based on the surronding expressions

 ## Case rules